person-al/person-al.github.io/_posts/2021-12-28-🌰-a-collection-of-journaling-methods.md

 ---
+category: "\U0001F330"
+date: 2021-12-28
 layout: post
-category: 🌰
+tags: null
-title: "🌰 a collection of journaling methods"
+title: "\U0001F330 a collection of journaling methods"
-date: 2021-12-28
-tags:
 ---

 Everyone talks about how beneficial journaling is, but few talk about _how_ they journal.
 This is understandable, journaling is a deeply personal activity, but it has long led me to wonder how others journal.
 This is a space for me to collect approaches and ideas from others.
 I'll cover three individuals who have journalled for many years and their approach, with a couple extra resources listed for fun.
 Hopefully this will allow me (and you) to experiment with these approaches.

 Do you journal?
 [Let me know how.](https://twitter.com/intent/tweet?via={{site.twitter_username}}&url={{ site.url | append: page.url | append: '?ref=twitter_share' | url_encode}})